 "Sarek," another deep voice answered, "is healing well."

-He stood there in a light nightgown with red piping and a thin white robe over it.
+The man in question stood there in a light nightgown with red piping and a thin white robe over it.
 He cupped one hand over the other in front of him as he often did.
 His pallor was good, but Saavik noticed he moved a touch slower than normal and had slight yellow spots on his eyelids.
 She had stopped using a nasal inhibitor this morning for this exact reason and picked up a medicinal smell about him as well as something sour, ugly, and foreign: the virus.

 Still, Sarek stood straight and strong as if the illness was something he'd easily shed when he changed his robes.